• English-taught

 What students say

-Via StudyCheck · 2026 (n=14), paraphrased in our own words, never quoted.
+Via StudyCheck · 2026 (n=14): an aggregated rating, not our own assessment, paraphrased in our own words and never quoted.

 StudyCheck reviews (14 at last check, averaging 4.2/5) describe the programme as intellectually rewarding for mathematically minded students, with well-organised digital course materials and an experience that international students value.
 The recurring warning is difficulty: several reviewers report that certain courses are extremely hard to pass, sometimes across multiple attempts, on top of a generally heavy workload.